-Common collective trust funds: Valued at the NAV provided by the administrator of the fund.
+Collective trust funds and target date collective funds: Valued at the NAV provided by the administrator of the fund.
 The NAV is based on the underlying assets owned by the fund, minus its liabilities, and then divided by the number of shares outstanding.
 The Plan has no contractual obligations to further invest in the funds.